Mackroy Peixote

-Mackroy Peixote (born 11 May 1990) is an Indian footballer who currently plays for Laxmi Prasad in the Goa Professional League.
+Mackroy Peixote (born 11 May 1990) is an Indian footballer who plays for Laxmi Prasad in the Goa Professional League.

 Career

 Sporting Clube de Goa

 In June 2011 Mackroy signed for Sporting Clube de Goa who play in the I-League.
 He then made his debut for Sporting Goa on 23 October 2011 against Prayag United in the I-League.

 Laxmi Prasad and Goa

 In September 2014 it was revealed that Peixote was playing in the Goa Professional League with Laxmi Prasad.
 He also played for the club in October in the Durand Cup.

 In 2015, he was a part of the Goa Santosh Trophy team.